MindTwister/pyGitDeploy/README.md

   **-n**

- Runs the script without making any remote changes, only saves configuration and tells you what it would have don
+ Runs the script without making any remote changes, only saves configuration and tells you what it would have done

 * **--verbose**